Yaswanth-917/Java-FullStack-Notes/Core Java Notes/Language_Fundamentals/Language Fundamentals.md

     }
 }
 ```
-Q. Which of the following array declarations are valid?
+Q1.
+Which of the following array declarations are valid?
 >* int[] a = new int[];            ❌
 >* int[] a = new int[3];           ✔
 >* int[][] a = new int[][];        ❌